FabioGreenwood/AWS-ETL-Pipeline-Northcoders-Final/README.md

 ![ToteSys ETL Pipeline Diagram](totesys_etl_visual.gif)

-The ToteSys database is meant to simulate the back-end data of a commercial application, with data being inserted and updated into the database several times a day.
-The full ERD for the ToteSys database is detailed [here](https://dbdiagram.io/d/SampleDB-6332fecf7b3d2034ffcaaa92).

 At the end of the project the system was populating, however areas of the group project, I feel, need refactoring.